Join our professionals' network for social workers, academics and other professionals with an interest in kinship care.

 When the COVID-19 crisis hit, Kinship Response was adapted from our existing Kinship Connected programme in order to meet the evolving and growing needs of kinship carers.

-Funded through the Adoption and Special Guardian Support Fund (ASGSF), Kinship Response offered a comprehensive package of support beyond the specialist therapeutic support normally funded by the ASGSF.
+Funded through the adoption and special guardianship support fund (ASGSF), Kinship Response offered a comprehensive package of support beyond the specialist therapeutic support normally funded by the ASGSF.

-This included tailored advice and one-to-one and peer support which is what kinship carers told us they needed and for which there was and continues to be strong evidence of impact.
+This included tailored advice and 1-to-1 and peer support, which is what kinship carers told us they needed and for which there was and continues to be strong evidence of impact.